Empower your group

 • As a member of a survivor support charity or community group, the subsidised cost to you is £300.

-• If your organisation supports women survivors, and a member of your team is consistently available to coordinate logistics, client care, and impact analysis with us, then it’s eligible.
+• If your organisation supports women survivors, and a member of your team is consistently available to coordinate logistics, client care, and impact analysis with us, then yes!

-• we’ll book a discovery call to learn about you, your group, share an overview of the trauma-informed empowerment self defence programme, answer your questions.
+• We’ll reach out to learn about you, your group, share an overview of the trauma-informed empowerment self defence programme, answer your questions.